ccard/hcr_term_project/README.md

 ---------------
 # Compilation #
-&nbsp;&nbsp;The program will be compiled when the commmand `source env.sh` is executed.
+&nbsp;&nbsp;The program will be compiled when the commmand `source env.sh` is executed. `source env.sh` compiles and builds the `rocon/`,`kobuki/`, `turtlebot/` and `slam_eval_code/` directories.

 ---------------
 # Execution #
+&nbsp;&nbsp;Describes how to run the programs on the robot and master computers.

 ## Turtlebot Bringup ##
-&nbsp;&nbsp;This section describes how to bringup the turtlebot for the different tasks.
+&nbsp;&nbsp;This section describes how to bringup the turtlebot for the different tasks on the computer connected to the turtlebot.

 ### Creating SLAM map ###
 &nbsp;&nbsp;&nbsp; This section describes how to execute the project on the turlebot.
 Please follow these steps in order and open 3 terminals using the env setup above:
-- In terminal 1 `./kobuki_bringup.sh` to prep the turtlebot for remote telleoperation for movement controll
+- In terminal 1 `./kobuki_bringup.sh` to prep the turtlebot for remote telleoperation for movement control
-- In terminal 2 run `./gmapping_bringup.sh` add `-s` if you want the rviz terminal.
+- In terminal 2 run `./gmapping_bringup.sh` add `-s` if you want the rviz terminal (We do not use the `-s` option during our testing, but is useful for debugging).
 - When finished mapping (___!!Do not stop any of the prgrams!!___) in the third terminal run the command `rosrun map_server map_saver -f <path>/<file_name>` to save the slam map.
-Once this is done the programs can be terminated
+We typically save into our current directory by running `rosrun map_server map saver -f <file_name>`.
+Once this is done the programs can be terminated.

 ### Running Autonomously ###
-&nbsp;&nbsp;&nbsp;The autonomus running scripts of our robot is based on this [tutorial](http://wiki.ros.org/turtlebot_navigation/Tutorials/Autonomously%20navigate%20in%20a%20known%20map).
-If you are having difficulty getting our scripts below to work follow the tutorial. (remember to follow the tertlebot section environment section for each terminal)
+&nbsp;&nbsp;&nbsp;The autonomus running scripts of our robot are based on this [tutorial](http://wiki.ros.org/turtlebot_navigation/Tutorials/Autonomously%20navigate%20in%20a%20known%20map).
+If you are having difficulty getting our scripts below to work follow the tutorial. (remember to follow the turtlebot section in the previous environment section for each terminal)
  - Must have both `<file_name>.pgm` and `<file_name>.yaml` in `/tmp` folder.
  - In the first terminal run `./autonomus_navigation.sh /tmp/<file_name>.yaml`
  - In the second terminal run `roslaunch turtlebot_rviz_launchers view_navigation.launch --screen`
- - Once rviz is running click on interact and while holding the right mouse button zoom out
+ - Once rviz is running, click on the interact button.
+Then while holding the right mouse button zoom out.
   - Then click 2d pose estimite and click and hold where the robot is approximently and drag the arrow in the direction that the robot is facing then release
-  - Once the black dot and the green arrow cloud is where the robot is then click on 2d nav point.
-Then click and hold where you want the robot to go and drag the green arrow in the direction you want the robot to be facing when finished and then release the mouse and the robot will start moving. (_note_: it will not run into walls but if it does it will stop).
+  - Once the black dot and the green arrow cloud is where the robot is, click on 2d nav point.
+Click and hold where you want the robot to go and drag the green arrow in the direction you want the robot's final orientation to be and then release the mouse and the robot will start moving. (_note_: it should not run into walls but if it does it will stop).

 ## Workstation ##
-&nbsp;&nbsp;&nbsp; This section describes how to execute the on the work station after the above [turtlebot bringup](#turtlebot_bringup) and environment setup has been completed: run `rosrun core keyop_controller_publisher` this will allow you to remote control the turtle bot.
+&nbsp;&nbsp;&nbsp; This section describes how to execute the on the work station after the above [turtlebot bringup](#turtlebot_bringup) and environment setup have been completed: run `rosrun core keyop_controller_publisher` this will allow you to remote control the turtle bot.
 If you want to control the turtlebot from the turtlebot computer just simply run the command from a sourced terminal.

 # Results #